CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

 3. <font color="Gold">Example Request</font>
 >curl --location --request POST 'https//hotel-test-ywu6raktuq-uc.a.run.app/hotel-recommendation/50'

-<details><summary markdown="span">Result For Request hotel recomendation based on keyword</summary>This endpoint is used to get the hotel recommendation based on hotel.
+<details><summary markdown="span">Result For Get hotel recomendation </summary>This endpoint is used to get the hotel recommendation based on hotel.
 There is a lot of data so we have to take 1 data as a sample

 ```javascript
 {